valderman/ccwf/README.md

 ### Updating news

-To add a news item, simply add a line to the `newsItem` list and rebuild the site.
+To add a news item, simply add a line to the `newsItems` list and rebuild the site.
 Make sure that the prefixes of the lines are consistent, i.e. give the date that the news item was added.
 News items may contain markdown, so you can add emphasis, links and other styling.